GeostatsGuy/GeostatsPy/README.md

 Finally, I like to code.
 I have over 25 years of experience in FORTRAN, C++ and Visual Basic programing.
 This includes frontend (Qt interfaces in C++) and backend development with small and at times very large engineering and geoscience projects.

+### What's New with Version 0.33

+Professor Honggeun Jo's (Inha University, South Korea) lead the implimentation of 3D methods to GeostatsPy.
+This include:

+* 3D variogram calculation (gam_3D), modeling (make_variogram_3D) and visualization (vmodel_3D)
+* kriging (kb3d)
+* note, Prof. Jo has already completed a 3D indicator kriging algorithm that I will test and add shortly.

+Note, GeostatsPy follows the NumPy standard and assumes 3D arrays indexed as my_array[nz,ny,nx] with both y and z reversed.
+I will add a few well-documented demonstrations to my GitHub shortly.

+Michael

 ### What's Included

 This package contains 2 parts: